thisdot/starter.dev/starters/serverless-framework-sqs-dynamodb/README.md

 ## Serverless Configuration

 This kit uses the TypeScript option for configuration.
 It is type checked using the `@serverless/typescript` definitions over the DefinitelyTyped definitions because DefinitelyTyped is currently behind on its definition.
-However, the `@serverless/typescript` types have known issues with certain fields are noted directly in the configuration.
+However, the `@serverless/typescript` types have known issues with certain fields, which are noted directly in the configuration.

 It is not compatible with the automated CI/CD of the Serverless Dashboard as they only support the default YAML format.
 You can read more about [setting up CI/CD using GitHub for this project on the This Dot blog](https://www.thisdot.co/blog/github-actions-for-serverless-framework-deployments).